Badger Creek Wilderness: Vegetation

 Lookout Mountain and the high ridgeland extending east support a subalpine ecosystem, with hardy trees and rocky terrain.
 Penstemon, Indian paintbrush, yellow avalanche lilies, and stonecrop are common in the area.
 Farther east in the Wilderness the climate is warm and dry, where ponderosa pine forest and extensive growths of Oregon white oak and grasslands are common.
 Larkspur, shooting star, lupine, balsamroot, death camas, and purple onion can be found in the area.

 Recreation

 Common recreational activities in Badger Creek Wilderness include hiking, camping, wildlife watching, cross-country skiing, and horseback riding.
 There are approximately 55 mi of developed trails in the Wilderness.
 These trails lead to Lookout Mountain, Flag Point fire lookout, Badger Lake, and along Badger, Little Badger, and Tygh Creeks.
 There are several primitive campsites in the wilderness. the Bonney Butte area of the wilderness is in Mount Hood National Recreation Area.

+Despite efforts by firefighters, the Flag Point fire lookout was destroyed in the 2026 Grasshopper Fire, which as of August 26, 2026, had burned over 93,000 acres—much of it within the Wilderness area.
+Access to many roads, trails, and campgrounds in the Wilderness were closed by the US Forest Service due to the fire.